TECHNOLOGY

 So, I am very pleased to announce Wasabi’s acquisition of Curio AI from GrayMeta.
 We have combined our low-cost, high-performance object storage with Curio’s AI to create a new class of intelligent storage.
 You simply upload your video to Wasabi Curio storage, and Curio AI automatically creates second-by-second metadata.
 It can also index other media such as photos, audio, and PDFs.
 Several major league sporting organizations across baseball, futbol/soccer, basketball, and hockey are already seeing the benefits in early trials.

 I believe that AI-powered object storage may be the biggest advance in data storage since the invention of object storage itself.
 It’s clear to me that within a few years, all object storage will incorporate AI-powered indexing.
-I am hopeful that Curio’s ability to generate detailed metadata will finally incentivize the media and entertainment industry to migrate those hundreds of exabytes of archives to the cloud.
+I am hopeful that Curio’s ability to generate detailed metadata will finally incentivize the media and entertainment industry to migrate those hundreds of exabytes of archives to cloud archive storage.

 Related article